k2lh/symmetrical-catfish/README.md

 # symmetrical-catfish
-Simple warehouse for 10+yrs of static images and text, for use in next portfolio iteration.
+Simple warehouse for 12+yrs of design artifacts, for use in next portfolio iteration.